 Banana nut bread

 As a former general in the Republic of China Armed Forces, my late maternal grandfather Ching-Shang once had a very large home.
-He had all kinds of high-quality fruit trees in his backyard, including banana trees.
-They were different from the other trees in that they had multiple trunks.
+He had many high-quality fruit trees in his backyard, including banana trees.
+They had multiple trunks that grew together over the years.
 The bananas would start growing by the bunch once the beautiful flowers blossomed, turning yellow after the test of time.

 Mom couldn't give in to the temptation and went to pick a bunch.
-Upon approaching the trees, she saw many unusual spiders that she had never seen before.
-They were full of white dots and looked dangerous.
+However, the trees were full of unusual spiders that she had never seen.
+They had many white dots and looked dangerous.
 The spiders seemed to have only seven legs, one of which was long and hairy unlike the others.
 Carefully avoiding the spiders, my mother was able to get some bananas.

 She had never tasted one so good.
 But when she later went back for more, the spiders and the webs were now everywhere.
-There was no way to get to the bananas without touching the spiders, and Mom eventually gave up.
-Fearful of the creatures, she pleaded with her father to cut down the trees, to which he obliged.
+Seeing that there was no way to get to the bananas without touching the spiders, Mom eventually gave up.
+She was afraid the spiders would endanger her family - particularly her sisters - and convinced her father to cut down the trees.
 Although she never tasted any more of those bananas, they were a wonderful memory in her childhood.

 Fast forward many years: my mother eventually learned how to make banana bread.
-She had tried many recipes and ultimately found one that was easy enough to use.
-The recipe was so simple that even an autistic person such as myself could follow it.
-However, this one was also the most delicious.
+She had tried many recipes and ultimately found one that was simple enough.
+It was easy to follow and perfect for an autistic person like me.
+Yet this recipe is also the most delicious.
 The aroma and moisture make it even more so.
-I shared some of it with my graduate cohort a few days ago, and the 24 pieces were gone in minutes.
+When I shared it with my graduate class a few days ago, the 24 pieces were gone in minutes.
 Some classmates loved it so much that they went for thirds!

-If you ever taste this bread, then I wouldn't be surprised if you eat the entire thing. ^_^
+If you ever taste this bread, then I wouldn't be surprised if you eat the entire loaf. ^_^

 - 1¾ cups all-purpose flour